Insurance giving you grief?

 • Payment must be made promptly once your claim is accepted.

-• If deadlines are missed, request immediate written explanations.
+• If deadlines are missed, request immediate written explanations and feel free to ask for a supervisor.

 Relevant Law: